-Every year, 25 fellows are selected from the pool of highly qualified applicants from all over the world.
-They are taught by leading experts in law, economics and social sciences from Berlin’s three renowned universities, as well as by high-level academics and practitioners from Germany and abroad.
+Every year, up to 25 fellows are selected from the pool of highly qualified applicants from all over the world.
+They are taught by leading experts in law, economics and social sciences from Berlin’s two renowned universities, as well as by high-level academics and practitioners from Germany and abroad.
 The classes are held in English.
 Upon successful completion of the course, 60 credit points under the European Framework are attributed.
 Through its international and interdisciplinary approach, the course contributes to there being more excellently trained young professionals in international organisations.

 Berlin, capital of Germany and one of the main stages for political and cultural activity is a connecting point between Eastern, Western and Central Europe and as such a particularly attractive location for this course.
 Specific benefits are:

 The European Union as a Political Union